aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 Overall the ProCommander4 is a logical, well-considered piece of hardware.
 The component choices make sense — each part does a clearly defined job, the interconnections are straightforward, and the result is a low parts count design that appears to work reliably.
 Nothing here is cutting-edge, but that's just fine for a product like this.

 For my use case — animatronic systems on moving parade floats — I'd want to see better mechanical robustness.
 Several larger through-hole components sit freestanding above the board with no staking, and the LCD and front-panel joystick ride on unsupported sub-PCBs that protrude from the front of the unit.
 Both are the kind of detail that matters when the controller lives on a vehicle or gets handled regularly in the field.
 For a controller that lives in a fixed rack, the vibration side of that is a non-issue — but the fragile sub-PCB assemblies are worth being careful with regardless of where it's installed.
+At $1,850.00, these are the kinds of finishing details worth getting right — and it’s worth noting that Weigl requires a login to see pricing at all, which makes comparison shopping unnecessarily difficult for potential buyers.

 None of this is a serious criticism — it's a sensible, functional design that clearly does what it's supposed to do.

 ## Disclaimer

-This analysis is based entirely on visual inspection of photographs — no firmware was extracted, no signals were probed, and no schematic was made.
+This analysis is based entirely on visual inspection of photographs — no firmware was extracted, no signals were probed, and no attempt was made to produce a schematic or any other detailed reverse engineering artifact.
 The interconnections shown in the block diagram above are inferred from datasheet-typical usage patterns and the physical proximity of components on the PCB, not from verified traces.
 Some assumptions are almost certainly wrong.

 This is purely a hobbyist exercise in reverse-engineering curiosity — meant to help others understand how a piece of show control hardware is put together at a high level.
-It is not a competitive analysis, not an attempt to replicate or undermine Weigl's product, and not a criticism of their engineering.
-Weigl Control makes solid equipment, and the goal here is appreciation, not deconstruction.
+It is not a competitive analysis, not an attempt to replicate or undermine Weigl's product, and not a criticism of their engineering. <a href="https://www.weiglcontrol.com/" target="_blank" rel="noopener">Weigl Control</a> makes solid equipment, and the goal here is appreciation, not deconstruction.

+The fact that <a href="https://www.motalab.com/showforge" target="_blank" rel="noopener">Showforge</a> — the companion show programming software — is macOS-only and requires a USB-C hardware dongle key at $1,300.00 each is another matter, which I'll refrain from sharing my thoughts on. 🙃